New campfire foods for Norther Utah

 - posted by EmmaLee Sessions

 There is a change in the air.
 Finally, Mother Nature has melted the snow from the valleys and it looks like we are going to have a bit of a break from the winds and rain of April in Northern Utah.
-You’ve been cooped up in your office or at home and are reaching to scratch that itch of adventure.
+You’ve been cooped up in your office or at home all winter long.
+Isn’t it time to scratch that itch of adventure with some new outdoor gear?

 New layout for the camping and marine departments.